 8 Ways to Celebrate Ganesh Chaturthi at Home

 One of the great perks of running our small business is having an inside peek into all the different ways people incorporate our mantra-singing plush toys and books into their everyday celebrations -- including even the major festive ones like Janmashtami, Ganesh Chaturthi or Diwali.
-They have undoubtedly inspired my celebrations at home, so I'm sharing seven simple ideas seen or experienced to help you create your own memories.
+They have undoubtedly inspired my celebrations at home, so I'm sharing these simple ideas seen or experienced to help you create your own memories.

 1) Decorate a Ganesh Pandal or Mandap